-Crowdfunding campaign raises more than $30,000 for Indigenous writers’ award
+Crowdfunding campaign raises thousands for Indigenous writers’ award

 Many members of the CanLit establishment, including Heather O’Neill, Camilla Gibb and Michael Redhill, were among the backers.

-“I think that the call for this prize exposed such an absence and such a need and underlined the way that the greater Canadian literary community and the secular majority, power-holders in Canada, have let down and ignored this community and not given it its proper respect or support,” said Mr. Michaels, who won the 2014 Giller Prize for Us Conductors.
+“I think that the call for this prize exposed such an absence and such a need and underlined the way that the greater Canadian literary community and the settler majority, power-holders in Canada, have let down and ignored this community and not given it its proper respect or support,” said Mr. Michaels, who won the 2014 Giller Prize for Us Conductors.

 “I’m acutely aware that awards are divisive and art should not be competitive and artists should not be pitted against one another, but on the other hand I recognize the way that one award was very transformative for my career and for my livelihood.”

-Note: Editor's Note: Author Sean Michaels was quoted incorrectly in a previous version of this story.
-He was referring to the "settler majority", not the "secular" majority.Report Typo/Error